 Super Meat Boy came out of the blue in 2010 and quickly became a hit, because of finding a perfect balance between being absurdly difficult, weirdly cute (in the Adult Swim/Weebl/Happy Tree Friends kind of way), and not really giving a single eff about you dying dozens of times.
 You’ll succeed one day, that’s all that matters.

 SMB even gave us a useful, if gruesome (gruesful?), learning tool in the form of blood splatters everywhere the protagonist met his brutal end.
 Now you KNOW where not to jump, and what to watch out for.
-Although from the character’s point of view he must feel as if he’s in an unending loop of pain and suffering.
-Dying and being reborn endlessly because a certain someone has crooked fingers and can’t aim a jump properly!
-With that in mind the cheerful smile and shine in the eyes of Meat Boy may be a mere facade for the existential dread.
+Although from the character’s point of view he must feel as if he’s in an unending loop of pain, you’ll enjoy every minute of Super Meat Boy even if you’ll eventually paint the rooms red.

 Riding a bike is easy, people say with some merit.
 Once you figure out how to keep your balance everything clicks into place soon after that.
 The Trials franchise doesn’t care.
 Trials is an exercise in a physics-based torment posing as an obstacle course, and the torturer is a bike rider (without license, I’m sure) who needs to get from point A to point B without falling flat on his face and in good time.